 While not a large country, Italy offers everything from snowy mountain peaks to sandy beaches.
-North to south, the country has remarkably varied weather that must be taken into consideration when you are planning your trip.
+Whether you're thinking about spending time on the Amalfi Coast or prefer to spend your time visiting cities like Rome and Florence, the country has remarkably varied weather that must be taken into consideration when you are planning your trip.

 Deciding when and where to go in Italy depends on what you plan to do during your vacation, your tolerance for heat, and of course your budget.